 Before we can import any data into Grasshopper, we first need to export the data from Open Street Map.
 Once you have found your area of interest, select export up the top (1), then manually select a different area (2), then export (3).
-This will create a file called ‘map.osm’ in your download folder which we can reference into Grasshopper.
+The export will create a file called ‘map.osm’ in your download folder which we can reference into Grasshopper.

-Within Grasshopper we can use ‘File Path’ and ‘Location’ components to read the OSM data.
-The Location component converts the latitude and longitude locations point data based on the origin being the lower left corner.
+Within Grasshopper, we can use ‘File Path’ and ‘Location’ components to read the OSM data.
+The Location component converts the latitude and longitude locations point data based on the origin being the lower-left corner.
 For example, in the image above, the Open Street Map data has a latitude domain of -33.8800 to -33.8647 and a longitude domain of 151.1727 to 151.2064.
-Therefore, the bottom left hand corner of the window will correspond to -33.8800, 151.1727.
+Therefore, the bottom left-hand corner of the window will correspond to -33.8800, 151.1727.

 Once the data is in Rhino, you can add a point at 0,0,0 and use Rhino’s ‘Earth Anchor Point’ command to assign the point to the desired latitude and longitude that we identified earlier, -33.8800, 151.1727.
-This will georeference your model.
+This process will georeference your model.

 To generate a topography, Elk uses data that originates from the Shuttle Radar Topography Mission (SRTM) of 2000.
 The SRTM was flown aboard the space shuttle Endeavour from 11-22 February 2000.
 The National Aeronautics and Space Administration (NASA) and the National Geospatial-Intelligence Agency (NGA) participated in an international project to acquire radar data which were used to create the first near-global set of land elevations.
 Endeavour orbited Earth 16 times each day during the 11-day mission, completing 176 orbits.
-SRTM successfully collected radar data over 80% of the Earth’s land surface between 60° north and 56° south latitude with data points posted every 1 arc-second (approximately 30 metres).
+SRTM successfully collected radar data over 80% of the earth’s land surface between 60° north and 56° south latitude with data points posted every one arc-second (approximately 30 metres).
 This data was then packaged into 1° x 1° tiles.

 The Topography component can be used to generate points, curves, and a surface from various Digital Elevation Model (DEM) file formats.
 Elk currently accepts:

 - *IMG files at a resolution of 1/3 arc second.
 The higher resolution IMG files are available for the United States only and can be downloaded from the USGS National Map Viewer.
-When searching for the data choose Data > Elevation Products (3DEP), with a data extent of 1 x 1 degree and *IMG file format.
+When searching for the data, choose Data > Elevation Products (3DEP), with a data extent of 1 x 1 degree and *IMG file format.

 - *GeoTIFF files at a resolution of 1 or 3 arc seconds.
 GeoTIFF files are available for 1 and 3 arc second resolutions for most of the earth and can be downloaded from the USGS Earth Explorer.
-This is the best options for data in Australia.
+This option is the best for data in Australia.
 When selecting your data sets, choose Digital Elevations > SRTM > SRTM Void Filled.

 Once you have found your data set, go to results and download options and select GeoTIFF.

 Once you have download one of the datasets, it is just a matter of a simple Grasshopper script.
 We can use the latitude and longitude from the Location component.
 The Topography component will output points, curves and surfaces.
-In the example below I have flattened the points and used a Delaunay Mesh instead.
+In the example below, I have flattened the points and used a Delaunay Mesh instead.

-Once you have generated your topography, you can bake all the geometry and project all the curves onto your surface.
+After generating your topography, you can bake all the geometry and project all the curves onto your surface.